 East Sussex County Council Homes

-Composite list of children's establishments run (at some time in their history) by East Sussex County Council.
+Children's establishments run at some time in their history by East Sussex County Council.

 - St Nicholas Nursery, Beckworth

 - Hostel for Working Boys and Girls, 126 Dorset Road, Bexhill-on-Sea

 - 38 Pankhurst Rise, Sidley, Bexhill-on-Sea

 - 39 Sutherland Avenue, Bexhill-on-Sea

 - Mile Oak School, Mile Oak Road, Portslade, Brighton